eyp/federated-learning-network/README.md

     -v /your_datasets_directory:/federated-learning-network/datasets

-In particular, for Chest X-Ray training, It'll expect a directory `chest_xray` in your datasets directory with at least two folders `train`and `test` with x-ray images.
+In particular, for Chest X-Ray training, it'll expect a directory `chest_xray` in your dataset's directory with at least two folders `train` and `test` with x-ray images.

 ### Docker installation